olilarkin/awesome-musicdsp/README.md

 - [the owl pedal/module](https://hoxtonowl.com/) - This is a programmable stomp box and eurorack module that I've been working with since the kick starter campaign to launch it.
 It's a really nice little unit, which you can program in C++, FAUST, Pd or with Max gen~.
 I find the limited interface with 4 controls makes me think quite carefully about what's important about my DSP algorithm.
 You can find some patches I made for it (using a mixture of c++ and FAUST) in the [user library](https://www.rebeltech.org/patch-library/patches/authors), and the original code [here](https://github.com/olilarkin/OL-OWLPatches).
 - [bela](https://bela.io/) - Bela is a wonderful little SoC + Audio Interface which is pretty revolutionary, allowing super low latency audio and sensor I/O all clocked together, in a tiny package.
 I wrote the FAUST support class for bela.
 You can also program it with C++ or libpd, and even supercollider.

-## Youtubers
+## Youtubers / Stuff to watch

 - [TheAudioProgrammer](https://www.youtube.com/channel/UCpKb02FsH4WH4X_2xhIoJ1A) - includes a lot of tutorials about JUCE with guest slots on things like web audio.

 - [TheChernoProject](https://www.youtube.com/user/TheChernoProject) - although this channel is focused on game development, the [C++ series](https://www.youtube.com/watch?v=18c3MTX0PK0&list=PLlrATfBNZ98dudnM48yfGUldqGD0S4FFb) is excellent.
 Annoying hand gestures, but an amazing energy and passion for teaching.
 Highly recommended.

+- [Steve Duda @ Ableton Loop](https://www.youtube.com/watch?v=Cp0rtLaXBio&t=1456s) - an inspiring interview with a great developer about a killer synth.

 ## Places
 Here are a few links to the various corners of the internet and real-world where you might like to hang out if you like this kind of stuff...